ghc-proposals/ghc-proposals/proposals/0000-shared-class-members.rst

 Additionally, the members of ``S`` can be declared in multiple different instance blocks, whether that is child typeclasses or blocks of ``S``.
-All members of the typeclass must have the same constraints on them, and be defined for exactly the same type.
+All members of the typeclass must have the same constraints on them, and be defined for exactly the same type, as well as have the same ``OVERLAPPING``/``OVERLAPPABLE``/etc. pragmas attached.
 Each member of that typeclass must also be declared exactly once.
 There should at most one instance declaration of the superclass.

 Within an instance declaration, a given named member can only be named once.
 If